halepino/halepino.github.io/README.md

 ![workcalm](/docs/assets/img/workcalm2.jpg)

-Project aims to inform company practices/offerings that reduce work-interference due to employee mental health using machine learning classification modelings and model interpretation.
+**This project aims to inform company practices/offerings that reduce work-interference due to employee mental health using machine learning classification modelings and model interpretation.**

-![piechart](/docs/assets/img/workplace_q.png)
 A decision tree classifier was used to predict work interference and once a model was optimized, feature impact was analyzed using the SHAP library to highlight workplace culture and practices associated with increased or decreased work-interference.
 Using employee perceptions of culture and company practices, this model was able to predict wether employees experienced work-interference from mental health "never", "rarely", "sometimes", or "often" with 57% accuracy.
 (Over double what could be guessed by chance).

+![piechart](/docs/assets/img/workplace_q.png)

 ### Key Findings
 Employees work interference from mental health appears minimized by cultures that favor an open-ness of mental health as a recognized issue.
 Feeling safe to discuss mental health with an employer and working somewhere that is upfront about mental health resources were associated with less work interference.
 Those who felt mental health resources were unclear or unavailable as well as those who felt unable to take time off for mental health were associated with higher reports of work interference.